AlexArcPy/registrant/readme.md

 2. Cd to the `tests` folder and run `coverage html -d coverage_html --omit "C:\Program Files (x86)\ArcGIS\Desktop10.5\*"`.
 This will generate a nice `.html` report highlighting the covered code.
 The `--omit` flag is used to exclude calls to `arcpy` in the report.

+Keep in mind that you need to make sure that `arcpy` is not found when you run tests for OGR as this will make the tests fail.
+In Wing IDE, right-click OGR test files > File Properties menu > Testing tab > choose empty `Custom` for Python path for the Python environments used to run the OGR tests (Anaconda env).
+This won't let get ArcGIS paths added to the sys.path.

 ### Issues

 Did you find a bug?
 Do you need report to include some other information?
 Please let me know by submitting an issue.